ESG Summary

 PepsiCo Positive

 We strongly believe that the long-term success of our company is intrinsically linked to a healthy planet, resilient food systems and the holistic well-being of our people and the communities we serve.
-That’s why we invest in Environmental, Social and Governance (ESG) programs, which we believe will help future-proof and strengthen our business for the long-term.
+That’s why we invest in programs we believe will help strengthen our business for the long-term.

 >1B